Beam hardening 2: the no-linearize theorem

 I introduced and proved this theorem in Chapter 6 of my dissertation, which has other interesting results on beam hardening artifacts.
 Based on the goal of linearizing discussion in the previous section, we can state the no-linearize theorem as follows:

-Suppose we have a measurement I with a spectrum S(E) and the object A-vector is [
+Suppose we have a measurement I with a spectrum S(E) and the object A-vector is [ A1, A2 ]T so that

 If the object consists of more than one material and the spectrum is not monoenergetic, then an invertible function g does not exist such that